broyeztony/simple-grid/README.md

         git clone https://github.com/broyeztony/simple-grid.git

+If you want to work on it, you will need to install the Gulp dependancies (gulp-sass...).
+There is a package.json file at the root of the project so you just need to

+        npm install

-If you want to work on it, first start the Gulp default task where i've set up a watcher so all your changes to the .scss files in the scss/ directory will be automagically compiled to .css files and moved to the css/ directory.
+Then you can start the Gulp default task where i've set up a watcher so all your changes to the .scss files in the scss/ directory will be automagically compiled to .css files and moved to the css/ directory.
+Type

         gulp

+in your terminal.